About the Fund

 The Assessment & Application Process

-To receive information or to speak to a Slater & Gordon representative about grant application processes and fund priorities email email@example.com providing your contact details.
+To receive information or to speak to a Slater and Gordon representative about grant application processes and fund priorities email email@example.com providing your contact details.

 An Advisory Committee supported by a Secretariat will consider and recommend priorities and individual projects for funding.